 Roads to charge your EV?
 Wireless charging tech to be put to test

 Roads to charge your EV?
-Wireless charging tech to be put to test2 min read .
-Updated: 08 Jan 2022, 04:27 PM IST
+Wireless charging tech to be put to test

 Range anxiety may be a thing of the past if Dynamic Wireless Power Transfer technology tests are successful.
 Imagine the more you drive, the more your vehicle has power.
 Sounds cool?